basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 ## 8. A Typical Coding Session From the Phone

-Here's what a real session looks like today:
+Here's what a real session looks like when I'm away from a laptop (like right now, dictating from the bathtub):

 1. Flick the action button and dictate a summary of the feature I want to build.
 2. Open Blink, auto-connects through WireGuard, resumes the last Mosh session, and re-attaches to `zellij`.